commentChat

 • Filter: Project__c equals {!RecordId}.

-• Why: Filters the list to only show updates related to the current Project record.
+• Why: Filters the list only to show updates related to the current Project record.

 • Order By: CreatedDate ASC.